-LMPs should follow all other definitions and instructions as listed in the NERC GADS Solar DRI.
+LMPs should follow all other definitions and instructions listed in the NERC GADS Solar DRI.

 Energy Storage Plants

 NERC currently does not have a GADS database design for stand-alone energy storage plants, so there are no reporting requirements for ISO GADS at this time.